mjpieters/collective.captcha/README.txt

 Using the view
 --------------

-See the captcha.txt doctest in the collective.captcha.browser package.
+See the captcha.txt doctest in the collective.captcha.browser package, as well as captcha.txt in collective.captcha.form.

 Copyright and credits
 ----------------------